 Students should budget at least 10-12 hours per week for a 3 credit course; a 6 credit course (or two 3 credit courses) requires 20-25 hours per week.
 People who have limited experience working on computers or who have not been students in a long while should budget for several more hours per week.

 NURS 451-3 Health Assessment and RN First Call includes a five-day workshop.

 NURS 454-6 Perinatal Care includes a 1-day workshop and a 144 hour (twelve 12 hour shifts) practicum.

 NURS 455-6 Critical Care, Emergency and Trauma includes a 3-day workshop and a 144 hour (twelve 12 hour shifts) practicum.

 NURS 458-6 Remote Certified Practice includes a workshop with an expected duration of 6 days.

-The Certificate requires completion of 30 credits, which can be applied toward a BScN at UNBC.
-An additional 5 courses (15 credits) are required for degree completion and all of these courses are also offered by distance.
+The Certificate requires the completion of 30 credits, which can be applied toward a BScN at UNBC.
+An additional 5 courses (15 credits) are required for degree completion; all of these courses are offered via distance education.

 Tuition and fees in 2018/2019 are $616.04 for a 3 credit course and $1163.12 for a 6 credit course.
 A breakdown of tuition and fees can be found in the table of Regional Undergraduate Tuition Costs.